 Stenosing tenosynovitis, commonly known as “trigger finger,” is a condition that involves the tendons located within the finger.
 The tendons located in the finger are held close to the bone by a series of pulleys which allows the tendons to glide easily when gripping or grabbing.
 Trigger finger occurs when the pulleys become thickened, preventing the tendons from gliding easily.
+Orlando Hand Surgery Associates can assist you with a trigger finger treatment plan.
+We are experts in alleviating pain and inflammation.

 Causes of Trigger Finger